segura08m/InnerNode/README.md

 1.  **Locking/Burning on Source Chain**: A user deposits assets into a smart contract on the source chain.
 This contract locks the assets and emits an event (e.g., `BridgeTransferInitiated`) containing details of the transfer.
 2.  **Off-Chain Validation**: A network of off-chain nodes (validators, oracles, or listeners) constantly monitors the source chain for these specific events.
 3.  **Attestation**: Upon detecting a valid event, each node independently creates a signed message (an "attestation") confirming that the event occurred.
 4.  **Minting/Unlocking on Destination Chain**: These attestations are submitted to a smart contract on the destination chain.
-Once a sufficient number of attestations are collected, the contract mints or unlocks the corresponding assets for the user on the destination chain.
+Once a sufficient number of attestations is collected, the contract mints or unlocks the corresponding assets for the user.

 **`InnerNode` simulates the critical off-chain component (Steps 2 and 3)**.
 It listens for events on a source chain and submits an attestation to an API endpoint representing the destination chain's oracle network.

 ### The Watched Event

 `InnerNode` is configured to listen for a specific event signature.
 For this simulation, it targets an event named `BridgeTransferInitiated`.
-A simplified version of this event in a Solidity smart contract might look like this:
+A simplified Solidity smart contract example that emits such an event might look like this:

 ```solidity
 contract BridgeContract {